 - Background: One to two paragraphs explaining the context of the problem to be solved by your project, including any relevent references to justify the existence and/or importance of the problem (i.e., the need or want for a solution).

-- High-level requirements list: A list of at most three quantitative characteristics that this project must exhibit in order to solve the problem.
-Each high-levl requirement must be stated in complete sentences and displayed as a bulleted list.
+- High-level requirements list: A list of three quantitative characteristics that this project must exhibit in order to solve the problem.
+Each high-level requirement must be stated in complete sentences and displayed as a bulleted list.
+Avoid mentioning "cost" as a high level requirement.

 - Block Diagram: A general block diagram of the design of your solution.
-Each block should be as modular as possible.
+Each block should be as modular as possible and represent a subsystem of your design.
 In other words, they can be implemented independently and re-assembled later.
 The block diagram should be accompanied by a brief (1 paragraph) description of the high level design justifying that the design will satisfy the high-level requirements.

 - Functional Overview: A brief description of the function of each block in the block diagram and explain how each block contributes to the overall design and feature list above.
 Include a discussion of the interface with other blocks.
 Every block in the block diagram must have its own description and each description should be 1-2 paragraphs in length.